Apollo-Level2-Web-Dev/L2-B2-Assignment-8-Full-stack/5-Travel-Buddy-Matching.md

 - `startDate`: (Optional) Filter trips by start date.
 - `endDate`: (Optional) Filter trips by end date.
 - `budget`: (Optional) Filter trips by budget range.
 Example: ?minBudget=100&maxBudget=10000
-- `companionshipPreference`: (Optional) Filter trips by companionship preference (e.g., solo, group).
 - `searchTerm`: (Optional) Searches for trips based on a keyword or phrase.
-Only applicable to the following fields: `destination`, `companionshipPreference`, `budget`, etc.
+Only applicable to the following fields: `destination`, `budget`, etc.
 - `page`: (Optional) Specifies the page number for paginated results.
 Default is 1.
 Example: ?page=2
 - `limit`: (Optional) Sets the number of data per page.
 Default is 10.
 Example: ?limit=5
 - `sortBy`: (Optional) Specifies the field by which the results should be sorted.
-Only applicable to the following fields: `destination`, `companionshipPreference`, `budget`.
+Only applicable to the following fields: `destination`, `budget`.
 Example: ?sortBy=budget
 - `sortOrder`: (Optional) Determines the sorting order, either 'asc' (ascending) or 'desc' (descending).
 Example: ?sortOrder=desc
 - **Response:**